SonnyBoy3/Dodge_Python/README.md

 # Dodge_Python
-A simple but complex game where the player needs to stay alive as long as possible buy dodging all enemies.
+A simple but complex game where the player needs to stay alive as long as possible by dodging all enemies.
 The game becomes hard as time goes by, by itself.

 Here are some displays of the game: